 Some might call this three-storey farmhouse a restaurant-with-rooms, on the grounds that it’s the food that’s the standout here – chef-owner Roger Brook previously headed the kitchen at the Michelin-starred Walnut Tree Inn near Abergavenny and has already been awarded a Michelin plate at Parva Farmhouse.
 But Roger and his wife, Marta, prefer to call it a gourmet bed-and-breakfast to emphasise that this is a small, friendly place run without fuss (Roger does the cooking while Marta hosts).
 Whatever you call it, it’s well worth making a detour to.

-The 17th-century roadside building was once a farmhouse but in recent decades had been run as a bed and breakfast.
-When the couple bought it the décor was a little tired (think varnished reproduction antiques and granny-style wallpaper).
-Having refurbished the ground-floor restaurant and lounge, Roger and Marta are now working through the eight bedrooms and en-suite bathrooms.
+The 17th-century roadside building was once a farmhouse but in recent decades had been run as a bed and breakfast, and has been fully refurbished.
 We loved Room 4, tucked at the end of the corridor on the top floor, with fabulous river views.
 Although some of the inherited furniture remains, it’s now partnered with a contemporary bed, soothing moss-green walls and bed throws, and stylish lamps.

 Doubles start from £90 per night, check availability at booking.com